 More Stringent Regulation of Land Disturbing Activities

 The Town will take credit for pollutant reductions as a result of more stringent regulation of land disturbing activities.
-Project details, including calculations, will be reported to DEQ in the Town’s MS4 annual reports.
+More stringent regulation pollutant reductions reported by the Town to DEQ in its FY2024 MS4 annual report are included in Appendix D. Future more stringent regulation pollutant reductions will be reported to DEQ in the Town’s MS4 annual reports.

 Table 6.E – Summary of Reductions from More Stringent Regulation of Land Disturbing Activities